One of the best ways for people to learn about themselves and their concerns is within the context of interpersonal relationships.

 Long-Term Process Groups

 Participation in a process group offers you the opportunity to gain immediate feedback from group members and the leaders.
 By learning how others perceive you, you increase your self-awareness and intentionally focus energy into the aspects of your life you wish to change.
 Participation in a process group also gives you an opportunity to try new behaviors, express your feelings, and experiment with new ideas.
-Get more information on Psychotherapy Process Groups and How to get the most benefit from group therapy.
+Get more information on Psychotherapy Process Groups and Current Therapy Groups.

 Support groups are usually developed around a particular problem area, and members share thoughts and feelings about themselves and their concerns.
 Sharing with and listening to others generates a variety of viewpoints from which to examine issues and develop a feeling of commonality among members.
 Support groups enable people to learn that other people struggle with the same issues, feel similar emotions, and think similar thoughts.